COCCYX ANATOMY

 • Tapered lower tip of the coccyx, pointing downward

-• Functions as an anchor point for ligaments supporting pelvic structures
+• Functions as an anchor point for ligaments supporting your pelvic structures

 BIBLIOGRAPHY